PK

 Example

-parameter is supplied, this procedure would be further restricted by a specific users cache (only relevant if the cache is set to be by user).
+The following example demonstrates how to use the CACHE_PURGE_BY_PAGE procedure to purge the cache for page 9 of the application currently executing.
+Additionally, if the p_user_name parameter is supplied, this procedure would be further restricted by a specific users cache (only relevant if the cache is set to be by user).

-BEGIN APEX_UTIL.CACHE_PURGE_BY_PAGE( p_application => :APP_ID, p_page => 9); END;
+p_application => :APP_ID,

 This procedure deletes all cached pages and regions for a specified application that have passed the defined active time period.
 When you cache a page or region, you specify an active time period (or Cache Timeout).
 Once that period has passed, the cache will no longer be used, thus removing those unusable pages or regions from the cache.